ezafrir/Group07_SWE_Project/README.md

 - Git

 ## How to Run the Project
+1. Install Ollama if not already downloaded: https://ollama.com/download
+2. Run llama3.2:
+   ollama pull llama3.2
-1. Clone the repository:
+3. Clone the repository:
    git clone <repo-url>
-3. Navigate into the project folder: cd Group07_SWE_Project-main
+4. Navigate into the project folder: cd Group07_SWE_Project-main
 5. Install dependencies:
    npm install
-7. Start the server:
+6. Start the server:
    node server.js
-9. Open the application in a browser: http://localhost:3000
+4. Open the application in a browser: http://localhost:3000

 ## Running Unit Tests
 The project uses Jasmine for unit testing.
 Run tests using: npx jasmine Example output: 13 specs, 0 failures